About Arnell Ando

 Transformational Tarot eventually went out of print but was published by U.S. Games in 2006 and did quite well, while giving me the opportunity to connect with incredible people all over the world.
 But eventually this version went out of print as well (in 2014).

 Meanwhile, my friend Ellen Lorenzi-Prince asked me to publish her powerful, evocative Dark Goddess Tarot which was a deeply meaningful and rewarding experience.
 After our 2nd publication went out of print, it was published quite magnificently by Schiffer in 2020.
 Ellen and I published her wonderful Minoan Tarot in 2014 and then, by popular demand, re-published her 2002 deck & book, Tarot of the Crone.
-Our 4th edition went out of print Christmas 2020.
+Our 5th edition went out of print Christmas 2021.
 Incidentally, I'd handmade little magic wands for her first hand-made edition, (back in 2002).
-And again made magic wands for the 4th edition that we printed in 2020 - so was like coming full circle.
-The 4th edition was the same large size and came in a velvet pouch like her original version of only 100 sets.
-I've found it immensely gratifying to work with her and other talented artists in creative, collaborative ways over the years.
+And again for the 4th edition, printed in 2020 - so was like coming full circle.
+I've found it immensely gratifying to work with Ellen and other talented artists in creative, collaborative ways over the years.

 In 2017 I began working with Italian artist friend, Carmen Sorrenti to publish her potent and dreamy Pholarchos Tarot.
 This incredible deck set came onto the scene in 2018 and has been wildly popular (especially for a first deck, in an era full of art & personal self-pub decks).

 In memory of tarot artist/historian Brian Williams, who took us on two enchanting Tarot themed tours of Italy in 1999 and 2000, (before his untimely death), my husband Michael & I eventually organized our own form of Tarot Art History Tour of Italy from 2011, along with the director of the Tarot Museum of Italy, Morena Poltronieri .
-After the first tour's success I studied to become a certified tour manager (that sure helps!) and our 2012 tour went even better.
+After the first tour's success I studied to become a certified tour manager (that helps!) and our 2012 tour went even better.
 Our 3rd Tarot Tour of Italy in 2015 was incredible!
-We hope to do another tour with our Museo friends but plans have been postponed, due to Covid-19 and related issues.
+We hope to do another tour with our Museo friends but plans are postponed, due to Covid and related issues of global uncertainty.
 We enjoy so much sharing this enchanting, esoteric experience with our traveling Tarot tribe!
 Here's a sweet video created from 2015 tour highlights which gives a sense of these magical tours.
-While prepping for the 2015 tour, Morena, Ernesto and I collaborated on a book, in time for the tour called, the Tarot Travel Guide of Italy.
-That soon went out of print so we improved and expanded upon it, making both a Kindle & eBook.
-The eBook is updated and especially helpful, with web links and contact info for places on our tours and artists met there, additional reference maps, color imagery, etc...(anyone who got earlier versions can have the eBook upgrade free - with receipt.)
+While prepping for the last tour, Morena, Ernesto and I collaborated on a book, the Tarot Travel Guide of Italy.
+That soon went out of print so we improved and expanded upon it, making a wonderful eBook full of useful info + links to many of the places on our Tarot tours.

-In late 2019 Michael and I made our way back home to California (after 6 years in Chicago), nearer to family and friends.
+In 2019 Michael and I made our way back home to California (after 6 years in Chicago).
+But during Covid found ourselves in New Mexico and fell in love with the artsy town of Silver City.
 I have a tiny art studio and can usually be found blissfully lost in any number of creative pursuits.
 Thanks for visiting.
-Sending you warm vibes from here.
+Sending you warm vibes from the high desert.